desec-io/desec-stack/README.md

     Additionally, it is hard to connect a debugger to the docker containers.
     Our recommended solution is to develop the API using Django tests running outside the docker-compose application.
     This will dramatically decrease the time required for running the Django tests and enable just-in-time debugging in PyCharm.
-    Also, it will enable you to browse dependencies code within PyCharm and thus ease debugging.
+    Also, it will enable you to browse dependencies and code within PyCharm and thus ease debugging.

-    1. To get started, we create a virtual python environment that (to some extend) mimics the python environment in the docker container.
+    1. To get started, we create a virtual python environment that (to some extent) mimics the python environment in the docker container.
         In the project root,

            cd api